 Electro-Optical (EO), Infra-Red (IR), and LIDAR are effective for detection of aerial objects.
 This research project focuses on collecting and sharing with the Machine Learning community high quality datasets containing both raw and pre-fused EO/IR and LIDAR data, and develop an open-architecture for drone detection and classification based on passive sensing modalities, embedded and distributed processing, and, if possible, on cloud-based TPUs.
 Raw and transformed perceptual data are processed using TensorFlow and Convolutional Neural Networks.

-This project is developed in cooperation with Dr. Sam Siewert and it is supported by an ERAU Accelerate Research Initiative (ARI) grant and a NASA Space Grant.
+This project has been developed in cooperation with Dr. Sam Siewert and it is supported by an ERAU Accelerate Research Initiative (ARI) grant and a NASA Space Grant.
+Results were presented at:

 The project focuses on the development of Autonomous Redundant Space Robot (ARSR) Control through supervised learning techniques.
 An ARSR is a satellite with one or more robotic manipulators, designed to detect and rendezvous with other satellites or space targets and perform maintenance, debris removal and other similar procedures.
 Currently, robotic manipulators on satellites like the International Space Station (ISS) are much smaller and less massive than the satellite itself and therefore, does not significantly affect the inertia of the system.
 On the contrary, smaller satellites carrying robotic manipulators however pose a challenge to developing the control system for the satellite due to variable inertia.
 The primary challenge is to identify and model the full system dynamics for the control system.
 This requires simulating the dynamics of ARSRs in a micro-gravity environment.

-This project is developed in cooperation with Dr. Douglas Isenberg and it is supported by two Ignite Grants.
+This project has been developed in cooperation with Dr. Douglas Isenberg and it is supported by two Ignite Grants.

 A heuristic solution procedure for the Generalized Travelling Salesman Problem with Neighborhoods (GTSPN) is generated using an hybrid random-key Genetic Algorithm (HRKGA).
 The definition of the neighborhoods is extended to multi-shaped domains and mixed instances with linear, quadratic, and hybrid constraints are used to define the neighborhoods.
 Clustered neighborhoods are also considered introducing the concept of neighborhoodsets.